canalplus/rx-player/doc/api/Thumbnails/renderThumbnail.md

         replace it if the new `renderThumbnail` call succeeds (with the new thumbnail).

-        If set to `false`, to `undefined`, or not set, the previous thumbnail potentially found inside the container will also be removed if the new new `renderThumbnail` call fails.
+        If set to `false`, to `undefined`, or not set, the previous thumbnail potentially found inside the container will also be removed if the new `renderThumbnail` call fails.

         The default behavior (equivalent to `false`) is generally more expected, as you usually don't want to provide an unrelated preview thumbnail for a completely